SebastianG1000P/EDX-Microsoft-DEV276x-Learn-to-Program-in-Java/src/module3_crypto/README.md

 ### Note:

- "Part 4 - Putting it all together" mentions an "obify" method, but its workings are not described in the instructions, so I did not implement it.
+ "Part 4 - Putting it all together" mentions an "obify" method, but its workings are not described in the instructions, so it's not implemented here.

+These are the instructions for obify() according to a user who shared them on a discussion board (only for reference):

+> Our next method will be called obify.
+This will take in the normalized text
+> and insert a capital O and capital B in front of every vowel, including y,
+> and return the obify text.

 ---